How to block pornography and violence sites with MikroTik?

 Disadvantages

-• You need to access the internal network to change rules
+• You must access the internal network to change the rules

 Tip 2: OpenDNS

-OpenDNS is a website filtering and classification service that can be integrated with MikroTik through DNS configuration in WebFig.
+OpenDNS is a website filtering and classification service that can be integrated with Mikrotik by configuring DNS on webfig.

-Check out the step-by-step guide to applying OpenDNS to block pornography and violence websites.
+Check out the step-by-step to apply OpenDNS to block pornography and violence sites.

 Step 1: Create an OpenDNS account

-For this tip, let's create a free account on the OpenDNS Home .
+For this tip, we will create a free account on the OpenDN Home .

 Step 2: Confirm registration via email

-After registering, you will receive an email from OpenDNS with a registration confirmation link.
+After registration, you will receive an OpenDNS email with a registration confirmation link.
 Click this link to confirm and open the control panel.

 Step 3: Create new network

 After clicking the confirmation link, you will be redirected to the OpenDNS control panel.
-On this page, we will create a new network using the “Add a network” button.
+On this page, we will create a new network through the "Add a Network" button.

-After adding the network, click on the “Settings” tab, select the newly created network in the “Settings for” field, select the “Moderate” option which includes the pornography and violence categories and finish by clicking the “Apply” button.
+After adding the network, click on the "Settings" tab, select the newly created network in the "Settings for" field, check the "Moderate" option that includes porn and violence categories and finish by clicking the "Apply" button.

-Step 6: Copy the OpenDNS IPs to apply to MikroTik
+Step 6: Copy OpenDN IPs to apply to Mikrotik

-Step 7: Access DNS configuration page on MikroTik's WebFig
+Step 7: Access DNS Configuration Page on Mikrotik WebFig

-Step 8: Access DNS configuration page on MikroTik's WebFig
+Step 8: Access DNS Configuration Page on Mikrotik WebFig

-Double click on the down arrow next to the word “Servers” to open two new fields and enter the OpenDNS IPs, check the “Allow Remote Requests” option and click the “Apply” button.
+Click twice on the arrow down next to the word "Servers" to open two new fields and inform OpenDNS IPs, check the "Allow Remote Requests" option and click the "Apply" button.

-If you are using DNS information from the ISP provider or another router and information is appearing in the “Dyamic Servers” field on the MikroTik IP → DNS page, access the IP → DHCP Client menu, click on the line with the interface information, uncheck the “User Peer DNS” option and click the “Apply” button.
+If you are using ISP Provider DNS information or some other router and information on the “Dyamic Servers” field from IP → Mikrotik DNS, go to the IP → DHCP Client menu, click on the interface information, uncheck the “User Peer DNS” option and click the “Apply” button.

-To complete the integration with OpenDNS, follow the additional security and NAT redirection .
+To finalize the integration with OpenDNs follow the complementary steps of safety and redirect in the NAT .

 Step 11: Test the lock

-In an incognito tab on your browser, access the website xvideos.com and see that the OpenDNS lock screen will be displayed.
+In an anonymous tab of your browser, go to the Xvideos.com and see that the OpenDNS lock screen will be displayed.

 Advantages of OpenDNS